The following are acceptable for evaluation:

 numerals, starting from the first page.

 page.
-It will contain the name of the institution sponsoring the paper; the title,
+It will contain the name of the institution sponsoring the paper; the

-of each author, as well as his/her address and telephone number.
+category of each author, as well as his/her address and telephone number.

 page.
 It will contain a structured abstract of no more than 300 words in Spanish